tozehu/MagicMirror-1/README.md

 So I decided to try MultiArch-Compiling via Docker-Hub by myself.

-After the compiling worked, I changed the initial Config a little bit, so that you will get a working Server-Only Container right out of the box.
+After the compiling worked, I changed the initial Config a little bit, so that you will get a working Server-Only Container right out of the box that you can access with just a browser.

 I can only test arm32 and amd64 by myself, so arm64 is compiled but not tested.